mui/material-ui/docs/data/material/migration/migrating-to-v6/migrating-to-v6.md

 **In v6, Pigment CSS migration is opt-in.**
 Future major versions of Material UI will likely use Pigment CSS as the default styling solution.
-We highly recommend migrating your Material UI app to Pigment CSS while upgrading to v6.
+Though optional, we highly recommend migrating your Material UI app to Pigment CSS while upgrading to v6.

 ### Quality-of-life improvements